Hearts2Hearts: 2025–present: Introduction and debut

-On January 31, Hearts2Hearts' Instagram account was opened to the public, which unveiled a series of images, giving a sneak peek of the members.
-All members were revealed on February 3, when a trailer for the group, entitled "Chase Your Choice", was released on SM's official YouTube channel, and additional social media accounts were opened.
-The group's debut release, a single album entitled The Chase, was revealed that same day on February 24.
-The Chase comprises two songs: the lead single of the same name and a B-side titled "Butterflies".
-A schedule for the release was revealed on February 4, including the announcement of a debut showcase at the Yes24 Music Hall in Seoul on the album's release date.
-On March 11, the group won their first music broadcast trophy in 15 days since debut on The Show with "The Chase".
-On June 18, Hearts2Hearts released the digital single "Style".
-The group released their first EP Focus on October 20, with "Pretty Please", one of the tracks of the EP, pre-released on September 24.
-The song also serves as a promotion track for Pokémon Legends: Z-A in South Korea.
+On January 31, 2025, Hearts2Hearts' Instagram account was opened to the public, which unveiled a series of images, giving a sneak peek of the members.
+All members were revealed on February 3 through a video titled "Chase Your Choice" released on SM's official YouTube channel, and additional social media accounts were opened.
+On February 24, Hearts2Hearts released their debut single album titled The Chase which contains the lead single of the same name and a B-side titled "Butterflies".
+A debut showcase for the group was held at the Yes24 Music Hall in Seoul on the same day.
+The group won their first music broadcast trophy with "The Chase" on March 11, 15 days after their debut, on The Show.
+The song reached number 21 on South Korea's singles chart, while the single album has been certified Platinum by the KMCA.